5 Innovative Apps for Neurodivergent Adults You Should Know About

 3. how it helps: Time Timer makes it easier to understand and manage the passage of time.

-It may be helpful for adults with ADHD or autism who struggle with time perception and time management.
+It may be helpful for adults who are autistic, have ADHD, dyslexia or dyspraxia.
+Or anyone who struggles with time management.

-1. what it is: Sweepy is an app designed to streamline home cleaning and organization tasks
+1. what it is: Dubbii is a body doubling app designed to help ADHDers with home cleaning and organization tasks

 Takeaway